ewolff/microservices-primer/manuscript/chapter4.md

 will be needed to appreciate the full scope of Microservices and to learn how to actually implement them technically.

+## 4.5 Final Remark

-However, the risk associated with introducing Microservices is very
+A final remark: the risk associated with introducing Microservices is very
 limited: A first Microservice has just to be developed and brought into production.
 This Microservice can for instance supplement an existing deployment monolith.
 Should this approach not work out, it is very easy to remove the Microservice again.